 Not all pull-ups are the same—they vary depending on the brand.
 Some are more absorbent than others, which may be great for nighttime.

 Pull-ups retail at a higher price than diapers.
 However, the difference in the price margins is insignificant.
-Also, prices may vary from one brand to another.
+Also, prices may vary from one diaper brand to another.
 Other factors that impact the cost of pull-ups and diapers are features and style.

 Pull-ups also have varied sizes.
 However, their size classification is similar to that of clothes.
 Each pull-up size has a specific weight recommendation.
 Unlike diapers, pull-ups are larger, hence not best-suited for infants.
 Below is how pull-ups classify different sizes.